pytchlang/pytch-tutorials/trimon/tutorial.md

 {{< commit define-pattern-global-test-value >}}

-When we’ve written the code, this list should play the pattern
+When we’ve written the rest of the code, this list should mean the pattern

 * left, middle, right, left.

+plays.

 ## Playing the pattern on the lights